ZoneMinder/zoneminder/docs/installationguide/redhat.rst

     less ~/ZoneMinder/distros/redhat/zoneminder.spec

 Scroll down until you see the Version field.
-Note the value which will be in the format x.xx.x.
+Note the value, which will be in the format x.xx.x.
 Now create the tarball with the following command:

 ::

     cd ~\ZoneMinder
     git archive --prefix=ZoneMinder-1.31.1/ -o ~/rpmbuild/SOURCES/zoneminder-1.31.1.tar.gz HEAD

-Replace "1.31.1" with the Version specified in the rpm specfile.
+Replace "1.31.1" with the Version shown in the rpm specfile.

 From the root of the local ZoneMinder git repo, execute the following: